DePaul University College of LAS > Academics > Modern Languages > Student Resources > Language Resources >

 so that employers don't have to spend more time and money to train

-- Find additional internship/job options through DePaul Experience.
+- Find additional internship/job options through DePaul Handshake.
 Once you log in, click on jobs/internships and

 review the jobs/internships that have been posted.